tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-22-first-look-at-doc360-bridging-support-and-tech-pubs-tools.md

 When these groups operate with separate knowledge sources, the information gaps between the two grow wider and users suffer.
 Document360 give us a new solution to the docs/support problem with an impressive platform that might just be the right way to bring these two groups together.

 To learn more, see <a href='https://rebrand.ly/doc360'>Document360</a>.
-You can get a good sense of Document360 by <a rel="nofollow" href="https://docs.document360.io/docs">exploring its own documentation</a> (which of courses uses Document360).
+You can get a good sense of Document360 by <a href="https://docs.document360.io/docs">exploring its own documentation</a> (which of courses uses Document360).

 For more comments and discussion on this post, see the [related Linkedin thread](https://www.linkedin.com/feed/update/urn:li:activity:6526458595519926272).